microsoft/BotBuilder-Samples/samples/javascript_nodejs/48.customQABot-all-features/README.md

   1) Frontline workers
   2) Hybrid work solutions
 - You can observe that, answers are returned with high score.
-- You can set `IncludeUnstructuredSources` to false in [rootDialog.js](dialogs/rootDialog.js) to prevent querying unstructured sources.
+- You can set `INCLUDE_UNSTRUCTURED_SOURCES` to false in [rootDialog.js](dialogs/rootDialog.js) to prevent querying unstructured sources.

 ## Try Filters
 - Go to your project in [Language Studio][LS] -> In `Edit knowledge bases` -> Under **Metadata** column click on `+ Add`